Introduction to Bicycle Crank Analysis

 - Importing Geometry

-The bicycle crank geometry available as a CAD model in STEP (.stp) format is imported into Ansys Mechanical.
-The crank is modeled with dimensions conducive to real-world cycling conditions and serves as the basis for structural analysis.
+The bicycle crank geometry, available as a CAD model in STEP (.stp) format, is imported into Ansys Mechanical.
+The crank is modeled with dimensions suited to real-world cycling conditions, forming the basis for the Bicycle Crank Stress Analysis.

 - Material Properties